Craig Dahl: New York Giants (first stint)

 Dahl signed with the New York Giants after playing college football at North Dakota State University.
 On September 2, 2007, he was placed on the 53-man roster.
-Through week 12 of the 2007 season, Dahl had three tackles.
-One tackle was against his home-state Vikings.

-On December 8, 2007, Craig made his first NFL start of his career against the Eagles.
+Through week 12 of the 2007 season, he had three tackles and one tackle was against his home-state Vikings.
+On December 8, 2007, he made his first NFL start of his career against the Eagles.
 He had five tackles in the game.
-He tore his anterior cruciate ligament in a game against the New England Patriots, and did not play again.
+He tore his anterior cruciate ligament (ACL) in a game against the New England Patriots, and did not play again that season.

 Dahl was waived by the Giants in February 2008 after failing a physical.
-He was re-signed on July 30, 2008, however, Dahl later again in the Giants' third preseason game tore his ACL.
+He was re-signed on July 30, 2008, however, in the Giants' third preseason game he again tore his ACL.
 He was placed on injured reserve ending his season.
 An exclusive-rights free agent after the 2008 season, Dahl was not tendered an offer and became an unrestricted free agent in the 2009 offseason.